-- 4.1 The Council's performance over the past 3 months in terms of speed of determination of planning applications (see Table 1 below) is: - 88% of major development applications within the statutory determination period or an agreed extended period. - 88.5% of all non-major development applications within the statutory determination period or an agreed extended period. - 4.2 Table 1 provides a breakdown on the types of planning applications handled with a comparison with the same quarter last year.
-As can be seen, the number of applications received and decided so far in 2021/22 has risen slightly on all types of applications and this pattern is consistent with the experience of planning authorities across the country.
-Performance on issuing decisions remains good and above the MHCLG's targets.
+4.1 The Council's performance over the past 3 months in terms of speed of determination of planning applications (see Table 1 below) is:

+99% of major development applications within the statutory determination period or an agreed extended period.

+- 89.5% of all non-major development applications within the statutory determination period or an agreed extended period. - 4.2 Table 1 provides a breakdown on the types of planning applications handled with a comparison with the same quarter last year.
+As can be seen, the number of applications received and decided so far in 2021/22 has risen on all types of applications and this pattern is consistent with the experience of planning authorities across the country.
+Performance on issuing decisions remains good and above the MHCLG's targets and staff are working hard to keep up with the number of applications being submitted.